GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

 To compare the horizontal regression coefficients for the instantiated matrices `ncep_b` and `cptec_b`, see the next examples.

 Note that the horizontal regression coefficients for the temperature `agvin` have an extra dimension named `level_2`.
 This extra dimension needs to be set for one of the levels contained in the instances.
-Use attribute `levs` to retrieve the possible values for each instance.
-By doing `isel(level_2=0)` it is chosen the first level, next to the surface and `isel(level_2=-1)` it is chosen the last level, next to the model top.
+Use the attribute `levs` to retrieve the possible values for each instance.
+By using `isel(level_2=0)`, the first level, next to the surface, is chosen, and by using `isel(level_2=-1)`, the last level, next to the model top, is chosen.

 === "Command"